What Does an Education Counselor or School Psychologist Do?

 Along the way to a doctoral degree in education counseling, students will take courses that can include, but are not limited to:

 - Academic and Behavioral Intervention

 - Counseling Skills

 Prior to licensure, all counselors must complete the experiential learning portion of the licensure requirements.
-This applies to all counselors, whether they intend to work as education counselors, school psychologists, clinical social workers, or counselors/psychologists.
-School psychologists must complete a minimum of 1200 hours of supervised counseling work, 600 of which must be completed in a school setting.
+This applies to all counselors, whether they intend to work as a guidance counselor, school counselor, clinical social workers, or counselors/psychologists.
+To become a school counselor, you must complete a minimum of 1200 hours of supervised counseling and guidance work, 600 of which must be completed in a school setting.
 It should be noted that some states may require more or less hours, but students are responsible to know what those requirements are.